-- Offshore drilling platform for Shell
+- An offshore drilling platform in Taranaki for Shell

-- Fabulous houses for Athfield Architects
+- Fabulous houses for Athfield Architects in NZ

-- Paintings and people for Todd Corporation
+- Paintings and people for Todd Corporation in Wellington

 - Ships and planes for CentrePort and Wellington International Airport

-- Streets scenes for Positively Wellington Tourism
+- Streets scenes for Positively Wellington Tourism and City Council

-- Politicians for Time Magazine.
+- Politicians and other people for Time Magazine.